tusen-ai/Anchor3DLane/README.md

 Anchor3DLane | EfficientNet-B3 | 56.0 | 89.0 | 0.293 | 0.317 | 0.103 | 0.130 | [download](https://pan.baidu.com/s/1NYTGmaXSKu28SvKi_-DdKA?pwd=8455)
 Anchor3DLane+ | ResNet-18 | 53.7 | 90.9 | 0.276 | 0.311 | 0.107 | 0.138 | [download](https://pan.baidu.com/s/1n1kzIWKCEY9VOBuyi5RU_g?pwd=ew8k)
 Anchor3DLane-T+ | ResNet-18 | 54.3 | 90.7 | 0.275 | 0.310 | 0.105 | 0.135 | [download](https://pan.baidu.com/s/1aEzaqONTa93xQlacQL_N8g?pwd=ymk2)

+Note: We use an earlier version of the Openlane dataset in our paper, whose annotations are significantly inconsistent in lane points' coordinates with the latest version as mentioned in [this issue](https://github.com/OpenDriveLab/OpenLane/issues/59).
+Thus, it is normal if you cannot obtain the performances reported in our paper by testing the checkpoints we provided on the latest OpenLane validation set.
+But you can still reproduce the performances by training on the training set of the latest version.
+Meanwhile, we will also release checkpoints trained on the latest dataset for testing recently.

 ### ONCE-3DLane
 Model | Backbone | F1 | Precision | Recall | CD Error/m | Baidu Disk Link